-The Moody Honors Program curriculum consists of 15 credit hours designed to supplement major degree plans, with honors course work counting toward degree requirements or electives.
+The Moody Honors Program curriculum consists of 15 credit hours (5 classes) designed to supplement major degree plans, with honors course work counting toward degree requirements or electives.

 The courses in the program have been developed to provide a strong foundation in the intellectual traditions of the sciences and humanities, provide the opportunity to explore critical topics in communication fields, and to offer opportunities for independent research and writing.
 For all classes, emphasis is given to critical thinking, writing and discussion, and courses are taught by top instructors in the college.

 The curriculum includes two interdisciplinary courses in critical thinking and dialogue, two special topics seminars, and a senior year experience.
 To accommodate the various interests and goals of our students, our capstone gives students three options for their culminating experience: a) a two-semester traditional academic thesis, b) a one-semester professional, creative, or community engagement project, or c) a personal reflection essay and extra seminar.
 To deepen students learning experience, each semester the honors program hosts special lectures and events with leading authors, communication professionals and scholars.

 In year one, students take two three-credit courses (6 hours) aimed at fostering a diverse and supportive critical-thinking community.

 COM 307H Life of the Mind (3 hours) – Taken first semester.
 This is an initiation into the Moody Honors Program's Socratic culture of critical thinking and open dialogue, where challenging questions are asked, assumptions are examined, and blind certainties are held up to the light.

 COM 308H Life of the Community (3 hours) – Taken second semester.
 This course considers the social responsibilities of intellectual leadership and the role of communication in a world characterized by political divisions, varieties of inequality, and global challenges to health and sustainability.